-The IT Security Office recommends creating strong, unique passwords for each site or online service you use.
+The Information Security Office recommends creating strong, unique passwords for each site or online service you use.
 While considered a best practice beyond just Rice, this is challenging to do - the average person would have to remember (or write down) dozens of username and password combinations.

 Instead, many simply "reuse" existing passwords, increasing their risk of loss.
 A password compromised at Yahoo can be used at Facebook, for example, if they use the same password.

-For this reason, the Rice IT Security Office recommends the use of a password manager.
+For this reason, the Rice Information Security Office recommends the use of a password manager.
 Password managers are applications designed to make managing all of these passwords much simpler.
 You only need to remember one

 - the password that unlocks the password application's database.
 These tools often integrate with your favorite mobile devices and web browsers, automating password creation for new sites and logging in to existing ones.